lacounty-isab/workshops/regex/readme.md

 The `grep` and `sed` commands are examples.
 (Most modern `grep` implementations now support a special flag `-e` that provides more features).

-Perl Compatible Regular Expressions (PCRE) is the Cadillac of regular expression support.
+The Perl Compatible Regular Expression (PCRE) is the Cadillac of regular expression support.
 It contains everything we've discussed above and much more.

 The beginning of this article suggested you use an online regular expression tool as a learning and coding aid.
-Most of them will indicate the subset of regular expressions they support.
+Most such tools will indicate the subset of regular expressions they support.